ungureancatalina/applicant_processor/README.md

-# 🌸 AXON Soft Internship — Applicant Statistics 🌸

-Hi!
-I'm Ungurean Cătălina-Iuliana and this is my submission for the AXON Soft 2025 Internship Challenge.

-I truly hope this project is close to what you're looking for, and honestly, I had fun building something that could actually help, not just sit in a folder and gather digital dust.

----

 ##  About the Project

 This Java application processes a CSV file of internship applicants and generates a summary in JSON format.